RESEARCH STARTER

 One study found that a natural nerve toxin in the seeds of Ginkgo biloba made its way into standardized ginkgo extracts prepared from the leaves.
 This toxin has been associated with convulsions and death in laboratory animals.

 The detected amounts of this toxic substance are considered harmless.
-However, given the lack of satisfactory standardization of herbal formulations in the United States, some batches of product might contain higher contents of the toxin, depending on the season of harvest.
-In light of these findings, taking a ginkgo product that happened to contain significant levels of the nerve toxin might theoretically prevent an anticonvulsant from working as well as expected.
+However, given the lack of satisfactory standardization of herbal formulations in the United States, some batches of the product might contain higher contents of the toxin, depending on the season of harvest.
+In light of these findings, taking a ginkgo product that happens to contain significant levels of the nerve toxin might theoretically prevent an anticonvulsant from working as well as expected.

 Hops, Kava, Passionflower, Valerian